---

 With the environmental data (factors), the following analyses can be done:

-Homogeneity of groups betadisper() evaluates the differences in group homogeneities.
-We can view it as being analogous to Levene’s test of the equality of variances.
-The null hypothesis evaluated is that the population variances are equal.
-Unfortunately we can only use one factor as an independent variable so it is not yet possible to look for interactions (species × size).
+**Homogeneity of groups** `betadisper()` evaluates the differences in group homogeneities.
+I can view it as being analogous to Levene's test of the equality of variances.
+The null hypothesis evaluated is that the multivariate dispersions (the average distance of group members to their group centroid) are equal across groups.
+Unfortunately I can only use one factor as an independent variable so it is not yet possible to look for interactions (species × size).

-So, we test the \(H_{0}\) that the dispersion (variance) in diatom community structure does not differ between the two host species:
+So, I test the $H_{0}$ that the dispersion (variance) in diatom community structure does not differ between the two host species:

 (mod.spp <- with(env, betadisper(spp.log.dis, host_spp)))